Top 4 Ways to Reduce Taxes on RSU Income

 Donate Low Basis Shares - Not Cash

-That’s Right.
+That’s right.
 You can gift shares directly to the non-profit organization of your choice and receive a tax deduction for the fair market value (FMV) of the shares.
-Provided the non-profit is a 501(c)(3) organization, they do not have to pay any taxes when they sell the stock that you have donated.
+Provided the non-profit is a 501(c)(3) organization, it does not have to pay any taxes when it sells the stock that you have donated.
 As a result, it is often most advantageous for clients to donate the shares with the lowest cost basis, which helps to increase the average cost basis (and reduces the tax liability) on the remaining shares they own.

-For example – let’s say you want to make a donation to United Way and have twenty shares of AMZN stock to fund the donation.
+For example, let’s say you want to donate to United Way and have twenty shares of AMZN stock to fund the donation.
 The stock is currently priced at $150 per share, and your cost basis is $50.
 If you sold the stock and donated the cash, you would have to pay taxes on the $100 capital gain per share.
-Assuming a 15% long-term capital gains tax rate, you would have to pay $300 in capital gains taxes which reduces your donation to $2,700.
+Assuming a 15% long-term capital gains tax rate, you would have to pay $300 in capital gains taxes, which reduces your donation to $2,700.
 If you donate the stock directly to United Way, they don’t pay any capital gains tax as a 501(c)(3) and you receive a tax deduction for the full $3,000 FMV.
 Win-win.

 Donor-Advised Fund (DAF)

 That’s why you should consider working with Consilio Wealth Advisors while creating a plan for your Amazon RSUs.
-Consilio specializes in working with tech professionals at Amazon and Microsoft, and we make a point of communicating clearly and simply (without the jargon) with our clients.
+Consilio specializes in working with tech professionals at companies like Amazon, Microsoft, Google, and Meta, and we make a point of communicating clearly and simply (without the jargon) with our clients.
 If you’re looking for financial professionals who see the people they work with as people, set up a free intro call.

 DISCLOSURES: